 In the early stages, lung cancer does not usually cause any signs and symptoms –they usually appear when the cancer has reached more advanced stages.

-*A doctor should be consulted should the symptoms occur.
+*A doctor should be consulted should the above symptoms occur.

 A chest X-ray may be conducted to reveal any abnormal mass or nodule.
 A Computed Tomography (CT) scan can reveal other lesions in your lungs that may not show up in an X-ray.